Nazism in Sweden: Wartime

-Sweden maintained a position of neutrality during the Second World War; in spite of that, however, it acted as a major supplier of raw materials for Hitler's military, laundered the gold confiscated from Holocaust victims, and often failed to provide adequate asylum for refugees including the near-completely exterminated Norwegian Jews.
+Sweden maintained a position of ostensible neutrality during the Second World War; in spite of that, however, it acted as a major supplier of raw materials for Hitler's military, provided routes for the transportation of soldiers and materials including through Luleå, Gävle, Sundsvall and Härnösand, laundered the gold confiscated from Holocaust victims, and often failed to provide adequate asylum for refugees including the near-completely exterminated Norwegian Jews.
 Some Swedes even volunteered with the Waffen SS.
 As in other wartime neutral European countries such as Ireland and Switzerland, the neutrality policy draws continued debate.

 In 1941, Engdahl once again broke with his organization to find his own party, the Swedish Opposition (SO).
 Its main concern was anti-communism.
 Engdahl opposed all communism in the building of Swedish society, and printed 60,000 copies of an anti-communist brochure.
 Although Engdahl's new party expressed its admiration for Hitler and Nazi Germany on many occasions, the SO was not a Nazi or fascist party in a formal sense.
 Engdahl highlighted the differences between his party and National Socialism, particularly on Swedes united as a blood group rather than led by a dictatorship.
 As the war continued, the SO's sympathy with Hitler continued.
 On April 20, 1944, Engdahl wrote on the occasion of Hitler's 55th birthday, "words are too poor to express what we owe this man, who is a symbol of the best of what the world has produced.
 We can only celebrate him as the god-sent rescuer of Europe."

 When the war broke out, the former Youth League received a boost.
 The SNF's activities increased and membership soared.
 Its vogue proved short-lived, and opposition increased.
 Demonstrators showed up to its meetings and fighting was common.
 After a meeting in Uppsala on May 4, 1945, the police were unable to hold the crowds apart and rioting broke out.

 Lindholm's SSS had already distanced itself from Nazi Germany when the war broke out.
 Lindholm visited Germany during his honeymoon in July/August 1939 meeting Heinrich Himmler among others.
 He maintained some contact with Himmler throughout the war.
 From the German perspective, the SSS was the most organized National Socialist party in Sweden, even though there were those in the party who disapproved of Lindholm's personal attitude toward Germany.
 After the German occupation of Norway and Denmark as "Jew depending western powers" Germany fell in the party's esteem.

 The SO and public sympathy influenced Sweden's response to the refugee crisis.
 Between 1933 and 1939, Sweden accepted only 3000 Jewish refugees and permitted 1000 more to use Sweden as a transit stop.
 As the war broke out, Sweden only absorbed political refugees and turned away Jews from occupied Norway at the border.
 Sweden eventually accepted 900 Jews from Norway, but border controls and immigration contributed to the murder of over 700 Norwegian Jews at Auschwitz.
 In 1943, the policy changed, and Sweden provided asylum to 8000 Danish Jews.